tommason14/dopamine_structures/README.md

 # dopamine_structures

-Structures to accompany the paper
+Equilibrated structures to accompany the paper